MarRac15/julia_binding/README.md

 animals_array2 = jfield(smallZoo, "animals", JavaObject{Symbol("LAnimal;")})
 ```
 I tried experimenting with the JavaObject syntax but nothing seems to work properly (LAnimal indicates that it is an array of the Animal type).
-It is clearly the problem with the return type, so the JNI doesn't recognize the correct method
+It is clearly the problem with the return type, so the JNI doesn't recognize the correct method.

 - On the contrary - returning a single object (e.g.: the first object in an array) works like a charm.
   This works because jcall() is not called on an array: